gradle/gradle/subprojects/docs/src/docs/release/notes.md

        rulePriority = 3
    }

+### Managed model improvements

+TBD: Currently, managed model works well for defining a tree of objects.
+This release improves support for a graph of objects, with references between parts of the model.

+- Can use a link property as input for a rule.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.